-- I have a section named ideas or a structure of the article, where I add using bullets all sorts of information that I want to discuss.
-Here you’ll add all the ideas that you have and that you’ve discovered by looking at your competitors because our goal is to create the best piece of content there is out there.
+- I have a section named ideas or a structure of the article, where I use bullet points for all sorts of information that I want to discuss.
+Here you can add all the ideas that you have and that you’ve discovered by looking at your competitors because our goal is to create the best piece of content there is out there.
 Use quotes with the source attached, save URLs, images and more.

-Now you can start working on visualizing the template for your article.
+Now you can start working on crafting the content template for your article.
 Would you follow a basic look or try to make it more attractive?

-Step 3: Craft a Visual Template Having UX in Mind
+5.3.
+Craft a Content Template Having User Experience in Mind

 Make it simple and easy to follow.
-Below is an example:
+Here’s an example:

 The way information is displayed has high importance.
-For a receipt, you need to have a first section with ingredients that need to be separated from the main body of the article.
+For a recipe, you need to have the first section with ingredients that need to be separated from the main body of the article.
 And visuals have a higher significance.
 Below you can see a good example you could inspire from.

 The trick of this page is that Print button which makes it easier for people to have it in physical format.
 Somebody really knows the audience and their behavior.
-When you cook, you make a lot of mess and a printed format of the receipt is a very good way to make the content more useful.
+When you cook, you make a lot of mess and a printed format of the recipe is a very good way to make the content more useful.
 Lindsay, the blogger of this website, got an extra point for this little feature because her content breaks the virtual space.
-UX is well applied on this receipt page.
+UX is well applied to this recipe page.

-UX – the holy light that brightens the page and triggers the appreciation of the user.
-Depending on the type of content there are some things you shouldn’t miss in order to keep the user and don’t scare them.
-Besides site speed and optimized images, you should also have sharing buttons (if possible for images have the Pin icon – if visuals have high importance, like in our example for pastries, deserts, and everything related to cooking, in general).
+User experience – the holy light that brightens the page and triggers the appreciation of the user.
+Depending on the type of content, there are some things you shouldn’t miss in order to keep the user and don’t scare them.
+Beside site speed and optimized images, you should also have sharing buttons (if possible for images have the Pin icon – if visuals have high importance, like in our example for pastries, desserts, and everything related to cooking, in general).